Aman-kulshreshtha/AndroidBasicSpeechToText/README.md

-***This is a simple application that uses Google API's to convert speech into a text and then displays it at the Center of screen.***
+***This is a simple application that uses Google's API to convert speech into a text and then displays it at the Center of screen.***